Ebendorferstraße 6/4, 1010 Vienna, phone +43 (0)1 402 53 41

 • Citizen of the Swiss Confederation

-• Persons who, as members of persons entitled to vested benefits of an EEA Contracting State or the Swiss Confederation, have a right of residence under EU law pursuant to §§ 54 or 54a of the Settlement and Residence Act (NAG), BGBl.
+• Persons who, as dependents of persons entitled to vested benefits of an EEA Contracting State or the Swiss Confederation, have a right of residence under EU law pursuant to §§ 54 or 54a of the Settlement and Residence Act (NAG), BGBl.
 I No. 100/2005

 • Persons who hold residence permits according to § 8 Abs.
 1 Z 1, 2, 3, 7 or 8 Settlement and Residence Act (NAG)